 View from north rim of Montoso Maar.
 35.765N

 Montoso Maar is likely one of the oldest parts of the Cerros del Rio.
-The thick maar beds here were subsequently buried by more sediments and by thick basalt flows from Montoso Peak.
-When the Rio Grande cut the canyon to the west, the maar was exposed, and the relatively soft maar beds have since mostly eroded out.
+The thick maar beds here were subsequently buried by later sediments and by thick basalt flows from Montoso Peak.
+When the Rio Grande cut the canyon to the west, the maar was exposed, and the relatively soft maar beds have since been deeply eroded.

-Montoso Peak itself is on the skyline in the first frame, and its flows extend across the next two frames.
-In the last two frames, we see the far rim of White Rock Canyon, with Bandelier Tuff sitting on top of Cerros del Rio Basalt sitting on top of Santa Fe Group sediments.
+Montoso Peak itself is on the skyline to the left, and its flows extend across the center of the panorama.
+To the right, we see the west rim of White Rock Canyon, with Bandelier Tuff sitting on top of Cerros del Rio Basalt sitting on top of Santa Fe Group sediments.
 The mouths of several tributary canyons to White Rock Canyon are visible.
-In the next to last frame, the San Miguel Mountains are on the skyline, and the skyline in the final frame is the Sierra de los Valles west of Los Alamos.
-You can see one of the technical areas of Los Alamos National Laboratory on top of the mesa on the boundary of the two final frames, with a large VLA dish radio telescope.
+Beyond are the San Miguel Mountains and the Sierra de los Valles west of Los Alamos.
+You can see one of the technical areas of Los Alamos National Laboratory on top of the mesa, with a large VLBA dish radio telescope discernible in the full resolution image.
 The tributary canyon to the right of the mesa is Ancho Canyon.

-Note the junked appliance in the foreground in the final frame.
-Geologists sometimes refer to such deposits as “locally-derived anthrogenic colluvium”, or, when it consists of automobile parts, simply as “Detroitus.”
+Note the junked appliance in the foreground at right.
+Geologists sometimes refer to such deposits, with tongue in cheek, as “locally-derived anthrogenic colluvium”, or, when it consists of automobile parts, simply as “Detroitus.”